marten-seemann/base-drafts/draft-ietf-quic-transport.md

 ## NEW_TOKEN frame {#frame-new-token}

-An server sends a NEW_TOKEN frame (type=0x10) to provide the client a token to send in a the header of an Initial packet for a future 0-RTT connection.
+An server sends a NEW_TOKEN frame (type=0x10) to provide the client a token to send in a the header of an Client Initial packet for a future 0-RTT connection.

 The NEW_TOKEN frame is as follows: